lai23-CU/MAE2250-Bug-anators/index.md

 ### Key Mechanisms

 **Scissor Linkage System**
-Enables horizontal expansion and contraction of the structure.
+The scissor linkage enables horizontal expansion and contraction of the enclosure.
+It is the primary mechanism responsible for controlling the system’s motion and maintaining the geometry of the structure during operation.

 **Wheel–Rail System**
-Allows the structure to move smoothly along a track.
+The wheel–rail system guides the movement of the structure along a fixed path.
+It ensures that expansion and contraction occur in a controlled and aligned manner, preventing unwanted lateral motion.

 **Rigid Frame**
-Provides structural support and maintains alignment.
+The aluminum frame provides structural support for the entire system.
+It maintains alignment between components and resists deformation during operation.

 **Mesh Enclosure (Planned)**
-Intended to block SLFs, but not included in this prototype due to part delays.
+The mesh is intended to act as a physical barrier to prevent SLFs from reaching the vines while still allowing airflow and light.
+This component was not included in the current prototype due to part delays, but its integration is critical for the final design.

 ---

 ### How It Works

-- **Input:** Manual actuation
+- **Input:** The user manually actuates the system by pushing or pulling the frame
-- **Motion:** Scissor linkage expands/contracts
+- **Motion:** The scissor linkage expands or contracts, while the wheel system guides motion along the rail
-- **Output:** Enclosure opens or closes around vines
+- **Output:** The structure transitions between an open state (for access) and a closed state (for protection)

 ---